 - Every time before you use the chainsaw, check the bar and chain oil frequently.

-- To get more efficient cutting experience, always keep your chain saw sharp.
+- To get more efficient cutting experience when working with pro chainsaw, always keep your chain saw sharp.

 This process also helps you to prevent the kickbacks and increase the security of the person who handles the chainsaw.